R-A-exe/password-generator/README.md

     - If yes, this test is ignore because either the user did not request lowercase letters, or this criteria has already been tested and succeded;
     - If not, the lowercase array is checked to see if it contains the current character:
         - If yes, the boolean value of lowercase is set to true;
-        - If not, we move on to conduct the same test on the uppercase boolean value.
+        - If not, we move on to conduct the same test on the uppercase, number and special characters.

 The last step of this loop is to check if all 4 criteria are true, if so, the function returns true and the password is displayed.
 If the the loop ends and not all the criteria are met, the Password Generation function restarts, and generates an new password, which will also have to be validated.